3barney/javad_android_application/README.md

 ## Setup

-Clone the project and import into Android Studio and run.
+Clone the project and import into Android Studio
     `git clone git@github.com:3barney/javad_android_application.git`

+To run the application ensure mobile device is connected.
+    1. Use android studio and run the application.
+    2. Using gradle
+    ~~~~
+        Navigate to root of project.
+        If using linux or mac execute
+            ```./gradlew installDebug```
+        on windows
+            ```gradlew installDebug```
+    ~~~~

+Project can be run in two ways: